About

 The empty, outstretched arms represent Man in involution.
 The “I AM” represents Man in evolution (arms and head touching God).

-The upper arms and circle represents the Source reaching to Man.
-The lower arms and circle represents Man reaching to the Source.
+The upper arms and circle represent the Source reaching to Man.
+The lower arms and circle represent Man reaching to the Source.
 The Star of David in the center is formed by the Trinity of God (Father, Son, Holy Spirit) joining the Trinity of man (Body, Mind, Soul).
 The Star of David (House of Christ’s birth) is formed as the Trinities are integrated together.

 The altar, which is hand-carved, was built by members of our church in accordance with specifications set for the in the Bible.
 The marble inlay is centered beneath the tabernacle, is etched at each corner with Maltese crosses.